andreipfeiffer/css-in-js/README.md

   - ❌ `.css` file extraction
   - ✅ `<style>` tag injection

-- 📉 __Low Learning curve__: when using the `css` prop, which is the primary approach, the API is pretty straightforward
+- 📉 __Low Learning curve__: when using the `css` prop, which is the primary approach, the API is pretty straightforward (the `styled` approach however incurs the same learning curve for [Styled Components](#styled-components))

 <br />

 #### Other benefits

-- 😎 the `css` prop is great ergonomic, however it seems to be a newer approach, based on React 17 new `jsx` runtime, and [configuring](https://emotion.sh/docs/css-prop) it is not trivial, differs on your setup, and implies some boilerplate (but this should change soon)
+- 😎 the `css` prop offers great ergonomics during development, however it seems to be a newer approach, based on [React 17 new `jsx` transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html), and [configuring](https://emotion.sh/docs/css-prop) it is not trivial, differs on your setup, and implies some boilerplate (which should change soon and become easier)

 <br />